Lithium

 1. Ensure airway patency

-2. Seek medical attention and bring medication packaging
+2. Seek medical attention nearby and bring medication packaging

 3. Consider gastric lavage or hemodialysis

-Symptoms of toxicity may be delayed; even if symptoms subside, continuous observation for over 48 hours is necessary.
-During hospitalization, strict control of fluid balance and electrolyte levels is required.
+Symptoms of toxicity may be delayed; even if symptoms improve, continuous observation for over 48 hours is necessary.
+During hospitalization, strict control of fluid balance and electrolytes is required.

 Frequently Asked Questions